-- 7.1 The business uses a variety of methods to identify health risks and safety risks - 7.2 The business applies the methods to the identification of both health risks and safety risks - 7.3 The business applies the methods to the identification of risks in its supply chain and/or from the activities of other parties including contractors - 7.4 The business applies the methods to the identification of risks associated with change, non-routine activities and emergencies
+- 7.1 The business uses a variety of methods to identify health risks and safety risks - 7.2 The business applies the methods to the identification of both health risks and safety risks - The business applies the methods to the identification of risks in its supply chain and/or from the activities 7.3 of other parties including contractors - 7.4 The business applies the methods to the identification of risks associated with change, non-routine activities and emergencies

-Observations

-- All observed risks have been identified by the business. - Mechanisms available for workers to communicate risks (electronic/paper/verbal risk reporting). - Different risk identification methodologies observed in use (eg, pre-start/drive checks for vehicles, pre-use checks for machinery, daily tailgates, environment checks for potential risks such as weather, breakdowns, absences, changed conditions dynamic risk assessment, verbal reporting etc). - Evidence that risk identification has been applied to contractors/suppliers observed (job safety analysis in use where contractors working, permit systems in use etc). - Recent changes in the workplace observed (new equipment/materials/processes) to test risk identification as part of change management.

-- Workers are able to explain the health risks and safety risks they are both exposed to and create in their tasks and locations. - Workers understand the interaction between their work and the work of others either within their business or external to their business (contractors, others on site) and can explain how risks are identified in work where others are involved or nearby. - Workers are able to explain the range of hazards that may lead to a particular risk event, and also the how they identify risks that may be a consequence of controls that they implement. - Workers say they generally report hazards and incidents. - Workers are able to explain how they identify emergencies and risks with non-routine activity.
+Assessment Evidence A Performing Observations All observed risks have been identified by the business.
+Mechanisms available for workers to communicate risks (electronic/paper/verbal risk reporting).
+Different risk identification methodologies observed in use (eg, pre-start/drive checks for vehicles, pre-use checks for machinery, daily tailgates, environment checks for potential risks such as weather, breakdowns, absences, changed conditions dynamic risk assessment, verbal reporting etc).
+Evidence that risk identification has been applied to contractors/suppliers observed (job safety analysis in use where contractors working, permit systems in use etc).
+Recent changes in the workplace observed (new equipment/materials/processes) to test risk The business uses methods for ident the operational ar levels.
+A business seek external valid identification met contractors and o involved in risk ide business.
+There is of how to identify change and non-r example, during p work following ex events.
+The business iden its activities have including contract and suppliers.
+For maintenance cont Interviews with Workers identification as part of change management.
+Workers are able to explain the health risks and safety risks they are both exposed to and create in their tasks and locations.
+Workers understand the interaction between their work and the work of others either within their business or external to their business (contractors, others on site) and can explain how risks are identified in work where others are involved or nearby.
+Workers are able to explain the range of hazards that may lead to a particular risk event, and also the how they identify risks that may be a consequence of controls that they implement.
+Workers say they generally report hazards and incidente on other maintena happening within impact their activity The business activity identify risks before such as the introde vehicles, plant or we business has ident may lead to emerge and fully understate chronic, acute and A Leading Bu Risk identification all parts of the business incidents. procurement, wor g Business s a variety of tifying risks at nd strategic at this level may idation of its risk thods.
+Suppliers, other parties are lentification with the s an understanding y risks arising from routine activity.
+For periods of extended xtreme weather ntifies the risks on other parties ctors, the public r example, a tractor is briefed ance activities n the facility as it will vities and safety.

+- Workers are able to explain how they identify emergencies and risks with non-routine activity.
 For example, PTW are issued for non-routine high-risk tasks such as confined space entries.

-The business uses a variety of methods for identifying risks at the operational and strategic levels.
-A business at this level may seek external validation of its risk identification methods.
-Suppliers, contractors and other parties are involved in risk identification with the business.
-There is an understanding of how to identify risks arising from change and non-routine activity.
-For instance, a robust Lock Out Tag Out (LOTO) regime is enacted when maintenance is being conducted on plant and vehicles.

-The business identifies the risks that are created through the implementation of risk controls for other risks.
-The business identifies the risks its activities have on other parties including contractors, the public and suppliers.
-This may include dust suppression or clean up rosters for material in the yard being blown across other sites.

-The business communicates, collaborates and coordinates with other parties including contractors, the public and suppliers to identify risks.
-The business actively seeks to identify risks before changes occur.
-The business has identified the risks that may lead to emergency situations, and fully understands risk in terms of chronic, acute and catastrophic.
+ively seeks to ore changes occur, duction of new work practices.
+The ntified the risks that rgency situations, ands risk in terms of d catastrophic.

-PERFORMANCE REQUIREMENT 7 CONTINUED
+usiness

+n is embedded in usiness including rk planning and management of change.